 B Strong makes a great cuff that is comfortable, durable, and easy to clean.

-The unique feature of these cuffs is the way it inflates.
-Rather than just having one large bladder or air in the cuff, the B Strong cuffs have several air pockets.
+The unique feature of these cuffs is the way they inflate.
+Rather than just a single large bladder or air in the cuff, the B Strong cuffs have multiple air pockets.
 This makes the cuff really comfortable.

-Because of this unique feature, it’s really hard to occlude the limb fully.
-This makes these a great option for those prioritizing safety during BFR training.
-But, it also makes it hard to determine an exact limb occlusion pressure, which could be a negative factor if the precise measurement of occlusion is important.
+Because of this unique feature, it’s really hard to fully occlude the limb.
+This makes them a great option for those prioritizing safety during BFR training.
+But it also makes it hard to determine an exact limb occlusion pressure, which could be a drawback if precise occlusion measurement is important.

 Since these BFR cuffs do not automatically measure the pressure, you’ll also need to buy the additional BFR equipment (see below) to determine occlusion pressure, so there is a little added expense if you value that.